Attractadore/DedLeto2020/README.md

 # Building

-Run the build script in a directory to get an executable.
+The build directory contains scripts to build every program.
-GCC with C99 support is required for this.
+GCC with C99 support is required.

 # Running the tests

-Along with a build script each directory also contains a test script.
-Run this script to test it's program.
+Along with build scripts the build directory also contains test scripts.
+Run these scripts to test their programs.
 Note that you must have [check](https://libcheck.github.io/check) installed for this.

 # Documentation